On the existence of certain weak Fano threefolds of Picard number two: Introduction

+\begin{def1} For a smooth Fano threefold $Y$ of Picard number 1, define $\mathscr{C}(Y)$ to be the set of all $(d,g)$ such that there is a numerical link of type E1-E1 as above with $\phi$ being the blow-up of a smooth irreducible curve $C \subset Y$ of degree $d$ and genus $g$. \end{def1}

-The numerical classification of Sarkisov links of E1-E1 type with $|{-}K_X|$ giving a small contraction can be found in \cite[Table E1-E1]{CM}.
+The numerical classification of Sarkisov links of E1-E1 type with $|{-}K_X|$ giving a small contraction can be found in \cite[Table E1-E1]{CM13}.
+The numerical cases of type E1-E1, whose geometric realizability was left open in \cite{CM13} are listed at the end of this paper for convenience.
 The main results of this article are as follows.

-\begin{thm0.2}[=Theorem \ref{thm2}] The numerical invariants listed in cases 44-46, 48, 70, 71, 86, 88, 97, 105 in \cite[Table E1-E1]{CM} of Sarkisov links starting with a smooth quadric are geometrically realizable. \end{thm0.2}
+\begin{thm0.2}[=Theorem \ref{thm2}] The numerical invariants listed in cases 44-46, 48, 70, 71, 86, 88, 97, 105 in \cite[Table E1-E1]{CM13} of Sarkisov links starting with a smooth quadric are geometrically realizable. \end{thm0.2}

-\begin{thm0.3}[=Theorem \ref{thm3}] The numerical invariants listed in cases 30, 34, 37, 41, 64, 84 in \cite[Table E1-E1]{CM} of Sarkisov links starting with a del Pezzo threefold of degree 4 are geometrically realizable. \end{thm0.3}
+\begin{thm0.3}[=Theorem \ref{thm3}] The numerical invariants listed in cases 30, 34, 37, 41, 64, 84 in \cite[Table E1-E1]{CM13} of Sarkisov links starting with a del Pezzo threefold of degree 4 are geometrically realizable. \end{thm0.3}

-\begin{thm0.1}[=Theorem \ref{thm1}] The numerical invariants listed in cases 31, 35, 38, 40, 42, 65, 68, 69, 81, 83, 94, 96, 101 in \cite[Table E1-E1]{CM} of Sarkisov links starting with a del Pezzo threefold of degree 5 are geometrically realizable.
+\begin{thm0.1}[=Theorem \ref{thm1}] The numerical invariants listed in cases 31, 35, 38, 40, 42, 65, 68, 69, 81, 83, 94, 96, 101 in \cite[Table E1-E1]{CM13} of Sarkisov links starting with a del Pezzo threefold of degree 5 are geometrically realizable.
 The numerical case 43 is not realizable. \end{thm0.1}

-\begin{thm0.4}[=Theorem \ref{thm4}] The numerical invariants listed in cases 5, 12, 55 in \cite[Table E1-E1]{CM} of Sarkisov links starting with a Fano threefold $X_{14}$ are geometrically realizable.
-The numerical case 17 is not realizable. \end{thm0.4}
+\begin{thm0.4}[=Theorem \ref{thm4}] The numerical invariants listed in cases 3-8, 11-15, 18-20, 23, 55-57, 79, 93, 100, 104 in \cite[Table E1-E1]{CM13} of Sarkisov links starting with a Fano threefold of index 1 are geometrically realizable.
+The numerical cases 16, 17, 21, 22, 24-26, 58, 60 are not realizable. \end{thm0.4}

-In Section \ref{3,94,100} we provide the details of the construction of sporadic cases 3, 94, 100 in \cite[Table E1-E1]{CM} of Sarkisov links starting with $X_{10}, V_{5}, X_{18}$, respectively, that were mentioned without proof in the literature.
-To summarize, this article settles geometric realizability of all open numerical cases from \cite[Table E1-E1]{CM} of Sarkisov links starting with a smooth quadric, del Pezzo threefolds $V_4$ and $V_5$ and Fano threefold $X_{14}$ with the exception of 5 cases (see Remarks \ref{rem1} and \ref{rem2} for the explanation of why these cases are left open).
-The remaining open cases in \cite[Table E1-E1]{CM} mostly concern Sarkisov links starting with Fano threefolds $X_{16}, X_{18}$ and $X_{22}$.
-The methods of this article seem to be insufficient to settle these cases.
-The authors will address the remaining cases in the future with different methods.
+To summarize, this article settles geometric realizability of all open numerical cases from \cite[Table E1-E1]{CM13} with the exception of 12 cases (see Remarks \ref{rem1}, \ref{rem2}, \ref{rem4} for the explanation of why these cases are left open).
+The results of the above theorems are summarized in Tables \ref{tb:E1E1Table1}-\ref{tb:E1E1Table3} at the end of this article.